Grand Champ

 Grand Champ is the fifth studio album by American rapper DMX.
-It was released on September 16, 2003 by Ruff Ryders Entertainment and Def Jam Recordings.The album was produced by multiple producers, including Swizz Beatz, Dame Grease, Kanye West, and No I.D.
+It was released on September 16, 2003 by The Island Def Jam Music Group, Def Jam Recordings, and Ruff Ryders Entertainment.
+The album was produced by multiple producers, including Swizz Beatz, Dame Grease, Kanye West, and No I.D.
 It features guest appearances from 50 Cent, Cam'ron, Eve, Styles P, Monica, and Jadakiss, among others.